j-ewertz/ccalign/README.md

 # ccalign
-This repositiry provides a sentence-level text-audio alignment code for conference calls.
+CCAlign is designed to simplify sentence-level text-audio alignment for analyzing conference calls.
 Further details can be found in the original research [paper](https://ssrn.com/abstract=4307178).

 Please note that this repository is at an early stage.
 Further updates and improvements will follow shortly.

 # Setup and Installation
-This repository has currently only been tested on Linux (Ubuntu 22.04 jammy).
+This repository has currently only been tested on Linux (*Ubuntu 22.04 jammy*).
 - GPU transcription execution requires the NVIDIA libraries cuBLAS 11.x and cuDNN 8.x to be installed on the system.
 - You also need to install FFmpeg on your system.
 You can follow [openAI instructions](https://github.com/openai/whisper#setup).
 - Make sure to create and activate a virtual environment for a non-global installation: